NivedhaJ303/mini-calendar/README.md

 # mini-calendar
-Overview: This repository contains a mini calendar application built with HTML and styled with CSS.
-The project showcases a clean and responsive calendar interface designed for simplicity and user-friendly navigation.

-Features:
+📅 Mini Calendar

+The Mini Calendar is a lightweight and visually appealing web component designed using pure HTML and CSS.
+This project is perfect for beginners who want to practice front-end development and learn how to build visually structured layouts without JavaScript.

+🌟 Key Features
-Displays days of the month in a structured and intuitive layout.
+- Displays the current month and days of the week

-Basic styling for enhanced readability and aesthetics using a style.css file.

-Responsive design to adapt seamlessly to various screen sizes.
+- Highlights today’s date for easy reference
+- Fully responsive layout that adapts to different screen sizes
+- Clean and modern UI design
+- Built with semantic HTML and custom CSS styling

-Easily customizable for additional functionality or styling preferences.
+- Easily customizable for personal or professional use

-Technologies Used:
+🛠 Technologies Used

-HTML: Provides the structure and content for the calendar interface.
+- HTML – for the calendar structure and content

-CSS: Applied through the style.css file to enhance appearance and improve user experience.
+- CSS – for styling, layout, and responsiveness

+📂 Files Included
+- index.html – The main HTML file that structures the calendar
+- style.css – CSS file that styles and formats the calendar

+📚 What You'll Learn
+- How to use CSS Grid/Flexbox to create layouts
+- Styling text and elements using typography and spacing
+- Responsiveness using media queries
+- Using HTML elements like div, span, header, etc., effectively